 ...yet small UVPMs can deliver big

-A mix of personas-decision maker, influencer and ratifier–make buying decisions, particularly the big B2B ones.
+A mix of personas-decision makers, influencers and ratifiers make buying decisions, particularly big B2B ones.
 Key to the decision is trust with the supplier.
-This is gained and earned many ways through the sales funnel, but the careful and targeted placement of thought leadership, opinion and topical industry pieces in targeted media, and interviews in highly respected media brings that coveted third-party endorsement that in turn builds trust.
-Those media outlets do not necessary get the gongs for numbers or readers.
+This is gained and earned many ways through the sales funnel.
+Careful and targeted placement of thought leadership, opinion and topical industry articles and interviews in targeted media brings that coveted third-party endorsement.
+In turn, this builds trust.
+Those media outlets do not necessarily get the gongs for numbers or readers.